theflaknine/ImageToMSFSKTX2/README.md

 # ImageToMSFSKTX2

 A batch file to convert image files to Microsoft Flight Simulator 2024 KTX2 files, with accompanying JSONs.
+This is a script I've started out for my own use, but spent some time to make it a little more user friendly to help out other livery creators converting images to the new KTX2 format.

 ## Instructions - setup